A refrigerator is one of the most common appliances that people need to put in self-storage.

 At SpareFoot, our call center gets at least one customer per day who calls about storing a fridge.
 Luckily, storing a fridge is relatively straightforward, but because of the nature of a fridge— it’s built to retain moisture and will likely be used again to keep food— it’s important to take the necessary precautions to avoid mold, undesirable smells and pests.

-An amenity that you probably do want to look for is drive-up access.
+An amenity that you want to look for is a storage unit drive-up access.
 If you search for storage on SpareFoot, you can restrict the search to only show units with this feature.
 Because a fridge can be permanently damaged by dropping or leaning it too far on its side (more about that later), you’ll want to avoid having to execute any tricky maneuvers to get it into storage.
 Storing at a facility with drive-up access will minimize the distance moved, and thus minimize the risk of damage.